mukhater480/manimgui/README.md

 2. Open `manimgui.py` and edit the string `MANIM_DIRECTORY` to reflect your Manim directory.
 3. Execute `manimgui.py`.

-This was written on Windows, and since Windows uses backslashes for paths, Mac and Linux users might have to tinker with the slashes a bit.
-I'll work on fixing this in the future.

 # Changelog

 ### Version 0.1.1 (current):